genpat-it/wiki-engine/README.md

 # GENPAT Wiki Engine

-Mkdocs based engine to produce wiki and PDF document from a set of markdown files.
+Mkdocs based engine to produce wiki and PDF documents from a set of markdown files.

 ## docker

-Go in the directory with `mkdocs.yml` file (see `examples` dir).
+Go to the directory with `mkdocs.yml` file (see `examples` dir).
 Then

 ```sh
 # basic launch with serve at 8001 port